 Most info sessions are held in the spring quarter and aimed at first-year students, in order to give them plenty of time to prepare.
 Although the December deadline may feel far away, developing a strong proposal will take a significant amount of time, many conversations with your faculty mentor, and an extensive cycle of reading and writing.

-We hosted two info sessions via Zoom during Spring 2020: Thursday May 21 4-5 pm, and Friday May 22 3-4 pm.
-If you were unable to attend but would like further information and updates about the Chappell Lougee Scholarship, check out the handouts linked below and contact your local AAD for more info on the Chappell Lougee!
+We plan on hosting info sessions during Spring Quarter 2020-21.
+(For reference, last year the sessions were held in late May.)
+If you are unable to attend but would like further information and updates about the Chappell Lougee Scholarship, check out last year's handouts linked below and contact your local AAD for more info on the Chappell Lougee!
 You can also sign up for our mailing list here if you'd like to be sent further information and updates about the Chappell Lougee Scholars program.Quick Facts about the Chappell Lougee

 Guide to writing a Chappell Lougee grant proposal